Nexmo/nexmo-developer/_tutorials/en/olympus/link-facebook-page.md

 4. Click **Subscribe**.
 You will receive a message confirm successful subscription.

 At this point your Nexmo Account and this Facebook Page are linked.
+The link between your Nexmo account and Facebook page expires after 90 days.
+After then you must [re-link it](#re-linking-your-facebook-page-to-your-nexmo-account).

 ## Part 2: Link your Facebook Page to your Nexmo application